-The skin contact of sap from broken leaves and stem is rare in the case of cats because the fur acts as a safety blanket.
+The skin contact of sap from broken leaves and stems is rare in cats because the fur acts as a safety blanket.

-However, eyes, nose, and mouth are even more sensitive spots for your cat.
+However, the eyes, nose, and mouth are even more sensitive spots for your cat.

 The Symptoms of Rubber Plant Toxicity in Cats